Bennett Barouch, Senior Software Executive

 Vice President of Engineering

-Accomplishments: Not a single user-visible outage on a volume of millions of connections per month running over networks operated by hundreds of independent providers, complete re-architecture of consumer-facing Windows client software, improved stability in backend servers, vetted and acquired two companies, adding unspoofable machine identification for IT policy enforcement regarding the device, and as transparent two-factor authentication for the user.
+World's largest enterprise-grade, secure, remote network (MVNO).
+Not a single user-visible outage on millions of connections per month running over networks operated by hundreds of independent providers, created and installed a replacement for the customer billing and vendor payment system with zero business disruption, completely re-architected the consumer-facing Windows client software, improved stability in backend servers, vetted and acquired two companies, adding unspoofable machine identification for IT policy enforcement regarding the device, and as transparent two-factor authentication for the user.
+I managed people in India, Israel, Southern, and Northern California.

 Vice President of Engineering